JZambrana1612/amex-default-risk-analysis/README.md

 ### ✅ Actionable Recommendations

-- **Monitor behavioral indicators like `D_39`, `P_2`, and `B_30` for early signs of risk.**
+- **🛡 Risk Team Insight:* These can serve as triggers for internal alerts or preemptive outreach.**
-  - *🛡 Risk Team Insight:* These can serve as triggers for internal alerts or preemptive outreach.
+  - *Monitor behavioral indicators like `D_39`, `P_2`, and `B_30` for early signs of risk.

-- **Target customers with short tenure and low average spend for account review.**
+- **💰 Finance Insight:* Supports refining credit exposure and limit management policies.**
-  - *💰 Finance Insight:* Supports refining credit exposure and limit management policies.
+  - *Target customers with short tenure and low average spend for account review.

-- **Build retention campaigns for low-risk, mid-tenure customers who show positive engagement metrics.**
+- **📣 Marketing Insight:* Improve LTV by nurturing customer groups that show long-term potential.**
-  - *📣 Marketing Insight:* Improve LTV by nurturing customer groups that show long-term potential.
+  - *Build retention campaigns for low-risk, mid-tenure customers who show positive engagement metrics.

-- **Use pattern deviation as input into predictive models.**
+- **🧠 Data Science Insight:* Indicators like volatility in `B_30` can enhance churn or risk prediction models.**
-  - *🧠 Data Science Insight:* Indicators like volatility in `B_30` can enhance churn or risk prediction models.
+  - *Use pattern deviation as input into predictive models.

 ---